Learning Boat Deck Measurement

 Outlines vs Surface Draw

 Deck tracing is done in one photo on a user-defined surface.
 The original method for doing this was called Surface Draw.
 The decking tutorials all use Surface Draw.
 The new Outlines replace Surface Draw.
 Outlines are more CAD-like and have more advanced features.
 At this time the Decking tutorials have not been re-recorded using Outlines, but using Surface Draw during your learning is not lost.
-You can easily switch to using Outlines later if you so wish and the skills will transfer.
+You can easily switch to using Outlines later if you wish, and the skills will transfer.

 More detail